HeardLibrary/digital-scholarship/lod/install.md

 docker container rm {containerId}
 ```

 where `{containerId}` is the ID you found in the list.
-For example, if the ID was `3413cbe0f296`, the command would be
+For example, if the ID were `3413cbe0f296`, the command would be

 ```
 docker container rm 3413cbe0f296